Patwan/learning-management-system-in-laravel/readme.md

 ## Installation
 * Download the folder using **git clone**
 * Import the file called **database.sql** in your server
-* Configure .env file for database credentials
+* Configure .env file with database connection and other settings
+* Run **composer install** command
+* Run **php artisan key:generate** command.

+Goto your domain and login using the credentials below:

 ## Credentials to Login
 * Adminstrator ~ Email **admin@admin.com** Password **123456**